Hawaii Kai Retirement Community Phase I and II - Kai Hawaii

 Hawaii Kai Retirement Community Phase I And Ii - Assisted Living & Care Services:

-Hawaii Kai Retirement Community Phase I And Ii assists older adults with multiple supportive services for daily living activities including:
+Hawaii Kai Retirement Community Phase I And Ii assists senior citizens with large number of ADLS such as:

 - Care for Parkinson's disease patients